cloudberrydb/cloudberrydb-site/docs/system-utilities/gpaddmirrors.md

 /gpdata/m4
 ```

--o output_sample_mirror_config`**
+**`-o output_sample_mirror_config`**

-:   If you are not sure how to lay out the mirror configuration file used by the `-i` option, you can run `gpaddmirrors` with this option to generate a sample mirror configuration file based on your primary segment configuration.
+If you are not sure how to lay out the mirror configuration file used by the `-i` option, you can run `gpaddmirrors` with this option to generate a sample mirror configuration file based on your primary segment configuration.
 The utility will prompt you for your mirror segment data directory locations (unless you provide these in a file using `-m`).
 You can then edit this file to change the host names to alternate mirror hosts if necessary.

--p port_offset`**
+**`-p port_offset`**

-:   Optional.
+Optional.
 This number is used to calculate the database ports used for mirror segments.
 The default offset is 1000.
 Mirror port assignments are calculated as follows:

 ```shell
 primary_port + offset = mirror_database_port
 ```

-:   For example, if a primary segment has port 50001, then its mirror will use a database port of 51001, by default.
+For example, if a primary segment has port 50001, then its mirror will use a database port of 51001, by default.

--s (spread mirrors)`**
+**`-s (spread mirrors)`**

-:   Spreads the mirror segments across the available hosts.
+Spreads the mirror segments across the available hosts.
 The default is to group a set of mirror segments together on an alternate host from their primary segment set.
 Mirror spreading will place each mirror on a different host within the Greenplum Database array.
 Spreading is only allowed if there is a sufficient number of hosts in the array (number of hosts is greater than the number of segment instances per host).

--v (verbose)`**
+**`-v (verbose)`**

-:   Sets logging output to verbose.
+Sets logging output to verbose.

---version (show utility version)`**
+**`--version (show utility version)`**

-:   Displays the version of this utility.
+Displays the version of this utility.

--? (help)`**
+**`-? (help)`**

-:   Displays the online help.
+Displays the online help.

 ## Specify Hosts using Hostnames or IP Addresses